z669016/mybooks/README.md

 failed parsing.
 Looking for another library I ran into [Apache Tika](https://tika.apache.org/), and a nice book [Tika in Action](https://www.manning.com/books/tika-in-action).
 This meant a rewrite of the ```EpubBookLoader``` to use Tika, but impact was limited.
-Tika provides a```parseToString(InputStream stream, Metadata metadata, int maxLength)``` that gives you meta-data and content in one go.
+Tika provides a```parseToString(InputStream stream, Metadata metadata, int maxLength)``` that gives you metadata and content in one go.
 After having switched to Apache Tika, I  noticed some books still caused parsing errors.
 For now, I ignored this issue (this has ot be solved later).

 To find the keywords I first looked for a library to extract all nouns from the text.
 I started with